beeware/beeware/docs/tutorial/tutorial-10.rst

     icon = "icons/helloworld"

 This icon definition doesn't specify any file extension.
 The value will be used as a prefix; each platform will add additional items to this prefix to build the files needed for each platform.
+Some platforms require *multiple* icon files;
+this prefix will be combined with file size and variant modifiers to generate the list of icon files that are used.

 We can now run ``briefcase update`` again - but this time, we pass in the ``--update-resources`` flag, telling Briefcase that we want to install new